Watch out for these blood pressure boosters

 Cold and flu medicines

 Alternative: For cold and flu symptoms, use a saline spray to loosen mucus and soothe stuffiness.
-The steam from hot tea and warm showers can also give you relief.
+The steam from hot tea and warm showers can also give you some relief.

 Certain supplements